nbeversl/urtext_docs/README.md

 ## Dynamic Nodes

 Dynamic nodes contain content aggregated from the contents of other nodes.
 Dynamic content stays up to date with its source content "dynamically" (on file save).
 A dynamic node can be seen as a "view into" other content.

 Dynamic nodes are created using a Dynamic Definition.
 Dynamic Definitions are specified with double square brackets , and have there own syntax, including scoping and highlighting.
 Dynamic definitions can query, sort, filter, and format the output of nodes in a variety of ways, making them adaptable to many purposes.
 This section illustrates some example uses of dynamic nodes.
 It will be helpful to reference [Dynamic Definitions : Syntax and Parameters](#dynamic-definitions-:-syntax-and-parameters).

 Dynamic Definitions can be written anywhere; it is not necessary to store the definition in the same file to which it refers.
 (Note that they cannot, however, be stored in the node they target, since they would overwrite themselves.)

-In Sublime Text, Ctrl-Shift-] creates a new dynamic definition in Sublime, auto-populated with a corresponding empty inline node.
+[Insert Dynamic Definition with Node: `ctrl + shift + ]`](#insert-dynamic-definition-with-node:-`ctrl-+-shift-+-]`) creates a new dynamic definition in Sublime, auto-populated with a corresponding empty inline node.
 You can also write a definition manually, providing the ID of an existing node.
 For example, if you want the contents to replace an existing node, assign this key the value of that node's ID.
 If you want it to populate new inline node, create that node and then copy/paste its ID.
 Note that Dynamic Definitions do not create their target nodes automatically ; the target node must exist, or the definition will have no effect.

 There are two main kinds of dynamic output, Lists and Collections: